Root

 Sources

-Everything starts by creating a source: a book, podcast, interview, or articles.
+Everything starts by creating a source: a book, podcast, interview, or article.
 Sources act as anchors, giving every idea a clear origin and preventing insights from becoming detached or misremembered.

 Citations